2do2go/esencia/README.md

 	Will remove all instances from `views` Array that are present in views group of `selector`.

-**Note:** by default `View.removeView` don't remove views from DOM.
+**Note:** by default `View.removeView` doesn't remove views from DOM.
 If you want to remove views form DOM you may:

 * use `View.remove()`

 * rerender parent view with `{force: true}`.
-This way is not recomended because it may cause performance problems.
+This way is not recommended because it may cause performance problems.

 #### View.remove()